tyuxie/tyuxie.github.io/_pages/about.md

 About Me
 ------------------------
-I am a fourth-year Ph.D. student at [School of Mathematical Sciences](https://www.math.pku.edu.cn/), [Peking Univeristy](https://www.pku.edu.cn/).
+I am currently a fourth-year Ph.D. student at Department of Probability and Statistics, [School of Mathematical Sciences](https://www.math.pku.edu.cn/), [Peking Univeristy](https://www.pku.edu.cn/), supervised by Prof. Cheng Zhang.
 Previously, I received my bachelor degree in statistics from School of Mathematical Sciences, Peking University and my second bachelor degree in economics from National School of Development, Peking University.

 Research Interests
 ------------------------

-- Bayesian Inference
-- Generative Models
-- Computational Biology
+I am broadly interested in the theory and application of statistical machine learning.
+Specifically, I am interested in Bayesian inference as well as its applications in the following topics:
+- <strong>Bayesian Inference Methodology</strong>: innovative methods in variational inference, Markov chain Monte Carlo, particle-based sampling, etc.
+- <strong>Generative Models</strong>: score-based diffusion models, flow-based generative models, etc., and their connections with Bayesian inference.
+- <strong>Computational Biology</strong>: Bayesian phylogenetic inference with deep learning methods.
+This is also my Ph.D. thesis.
+Please feel free to drop me an email if you are interested in collaborating with me.